 After a car accident involving your child, you may breathe a sigh of relief if your child has not suffered any physical injuries.
 However, auto accidents can cause severe emotional harm to children, including post-traumatic stress disorder (PTSD).
+Research shows that approximately one in three children involved in road traffic accidents develops PTSD, and many receive no psychological treatment at all.
 Parents should watch out for PTSD symptoms in children that may indicate ongoing mental trauma resulting from a car crash.

 What Is PTSD?